nitrictech/docs/docs/storage/_index.md

 ### Reading files

-Just like with writing, you can read files with pre-signed URLs, or directly in your code.
+Just like with writing, you can read files directly in your code, or using [pre-signed URLs](#accessing-files).

 ```javascript
 const bytes = await profiles.file('users/bruce-wayne/profile.png').read();